 The Battery Variety

-While most other batteries are manually operated, some mini cig kits even come with automatic batteries that operate when they detect suction.
+While most other batteries are manually operated, some cig-a-like kits even come with automatic batteries that operate when they detect suction.
 In other words, they work through puffing, just like a regular cigarette would, making the transition easier and more familiar.

 On the plus side, since they have less powerful batteries and atomizers, they tend to be the cheapest introductory units currently available.
 Additionally, they are the only type of e-cig that can be found in a convenient disposable form in stores and gas stations across a few countries.